chrira/ms-techlab/02-builds.md

 oc create route edge --service=httpd
 ```

 Now let's try to add an easter egg in /egg.txt with a new build.
+How would you do this and where should it be done?